 The best way to Kill Underwater Crops in a Pond

 Underwater plants — called crops — are good for to get a healthy, well-balanced eco-system.
 Plants provide shelter, food and oxygen to the wild life living in the pond.
-Unfortunately, several plant species are spread rapidly and invasive.
+Unfortunately, several plant Chico species are spread rapidly and invasive.
 In a matter of months, such vegetation can dominate the pond, which produce an embarrassing odor, will restrict the actions in the pond and smother fish.
 Fortunately, it is possible to kill undesirable aquatic crops with non- chemical in addition to chemical control techniques.

 Wear a pair of work gloves and hi-P wadders.
 Grasp the under-water plants in places that are shallow and pull them from the soil.
 Stuff the crops in a rubbish bag or compost them.
-Use a garden hoe to eliminate crops that are stubborn in the areas that are shallow.
+Use a Lawn Care hoe to eliminate crops that are stubborn in the areas that are shallow.

 Skim the top layer of the pond using a pool skimmer to scoop plants like duckweed and watermeal the area off.
 Dispose of the crops within an area from the pond.